Can wisdom teeth cause headaches?

 Let’s dip into potential connections between headaches and Wisdom teeth and what this may imply for your consideration.

 Toothache starting a migraine

-A toothache can be caused by various factors, such as cavities, smashed teeth, or affected wisdom teeth, to name an irregular.
-If these requirements do not dine, a migraine attack may also occur, a beating, often one-sided headache associated with sickness, vomiting, and sensitivity to light or sound/can wisdom teeth cause headaches.
+A toothache can be caused by various factors, such as cavities, smashed teeth, or affected wisdom teeth, to name irregular.
+If these requirements do not dine, a migraine attack may also occur, a beating, often one-sided headache associated with sickness, vomiting, and sensitivity to light or sound.